PavanRangani/docs/docs/prd/tax/entity-status.md

   - Sent
     - Count of total `Sent` component
   - Expected Filing Date
-    - Date column
+    - Expected filing date of Tax return
   - Date Filed
-    - Date Column
+    - Filing Date of Tax return
-- All records are sorted in alphabetical order of Entity name.
+- All records are sorted in alphabetical order of Entity name except individuals.
+- Sorting in Individual section
+  - Parents and Kids are shown separately
+  - Parents are at top and kids are at bottom
+  - for both group records are sorted in alphabetical order
 - If a legal entity has 2 different form number tax returns in the same year, both will appear in separate lines.
 Do not repeat the name of the entity in this case.
 - On hover shows hover effect.
 On click open that tax return.
-- If there isn't any record available in any table, that table won't be shown.
 - Show proper message for Grantor types trust.
-- Joint section is not applicable for the `Joint` legal entity.
+- For Joint, list the joint section is first.
+- For Grantor type trust, any of the column except `Entity` and `Role` is not applicable.
+So show proper message for other.